What is the Federal Open Market Committee meeting?

 FOMC key people

-The FOMC is made up of seven members of the Federal Reserve Board, plus five Federal Reserve Bank presidents.
+The FOMC can include up to seven members of the Federal Reserve Board, plus five regional Federal Reserve Bank presidents.

 The seven board members are all appointed by the US president, and the board chair usually serves as the chair of the FOMC.
 The five bank presidents consist of the president of the Federal Reserve Bank of New York – who also serves as the FOMC vice-chair – plus four others, rotated on a yearly basis.

-Analysts will sometimes classify FOMC members as monetary hawks and doves with the aim of predicting the outcome of meetings.
+Analysts will sometimes classify FOMC members as monetary hawks or doves with the aim of predicting the outcome of meetings.

 Fast execution on a huge range of markets